 instances = {}

-for instance in config_dict:
+for i in config_dict:

-name = instance['name'],
+name = i['name'],

-flavor_name = instance['flavor'],
+flavor_name = i['flavor'],

-networks = [{"name": instance['network']}],
+networks = [{"name": i['network']}],

-image_name = instance["image"])
+image_name = i["image"])

-In this example we have taken the same minimal set of parameters needed to
+In this example, we have taken the same minimal set of parameters needed to

-define an instance, but instead of specifying the parameters in the code we
+define an instance as in example 1, but instead of specifying the

-the pulumi-config.yaml
+de-serializing data from the pulumi-config.yaml

 And the pulumi-config.yaml